sQVe/bufignore.nvim/README.md

 <br />

-## ✨ Features
+## ✨ Key features

-- Only targets hidden buffers, i.e., not visible in any window.
+- **Multiple ignore sources**: You can define multiple ignore sources, such as Lua patterns and Git ignored files, to filter out hidden buffers that match these patterns.
+- **Tidy buffer list**: It unlists hidden buffers that match the defined ignore sources to keep your buffer list tidy.
-- Efficiently utilizes a queue for all events, which feeds batches of buffer events into processing.
+- **Efficient event processing**: The plugin efficiently utilizes a queue for all events, which feeds batches of buffer events into processing.
-- Supports changing the current working directory by testing all current buffers.
+- **Supports changing working directory**: Bufignore supports changing the current working directory by testing all current buffers, and only unlists files that are ignored and within the current working directory.
-- Works out-of-the-box without requiring any configuration tweaking.
+- **Out-of-the-box usage**: Bufignore works out-of-the-box without requiring any configuration tweaking.
-- Provides a callback to allow you to further configure when a buffer should be unlisted.
+- **Customizable**: Bufignore provides a callback function that allows you to further configure which buffers should be unlisted based on your needs.
-- Ignores files outside the current working directory.
+- **Ignores files outside the current working directory**: Bufignore only considers files within the current working directory, ignoring files outside it.

 <br />